Black hole mass function shift in proto-stellar-clusters driven by gas accretion: Physical model

-We further categorize the BHs depending on their formation type.
-If the ZAMS mass lies in the CCSN range we assign the CCSN-BH type, if it is in the range between the maximum CCSN and minimum PPISN thresholds we assign the Direct-Collapse-BH type and if it is in the PPISN range we assign the type PPISN-BH.
+We further categorized the BHs depending on their formation type.
+If the ZAMS mass lay in the CCSN range we assigned the CCSN-BH type, if it lay in the range between the maximum CCSN and minimum PPISN thresholds we assigned it the direct-collapse-BH type, and if it lay in the PPISN range we assigned the type PPISN-BH.
 However, there are some additional considerations stemming from the Figure \ref{fig:mass_BH_ZAMS}.
 We can see that for subsolar and low metallicity there are two peaks.
 The first peak signifies the minimum possible mass loss during direct collapse.
 Between the peaks stars enter the PPISN regime where multiple pulsations eject significant envelope mass.
-At the second peak stars eject the minimum possible mass through pulsations to drop below the pair-instability threshold, still allowing the remaining core to collapse into a BH.
-Beyond some ZAMS mass value complete pair-instability supernova occurs, totally disrupting the star with no remnant.
-Therefore, we further subcategorize the Direct-Collapse-BHs born from ZAMS on the left part of the first peaks as Direct-Collapse-BH from low ZAMS and those from the valley between the peaks as Direct-Collapse-BH from high ZAMS.
-Likewise, we have PPISN-BH from low ZAMS for those generated from the valley between the peaks and PPISN-BH from high ZAMS for those generated from the right part of the second peak.
+At the second peak, stars eject the minimum possible mass through pulsations to drop below the pair-instability threshold, still allowing the remaining core to collapse into a BH.
+Beyond some ZAMS mass value complete PISN occurs, totally disrupting the star with no remnant.
+Therefore, we further subcategorized the direct-collapse-BHs born from ZAMS on the left part of the first peaks as direct-collapse-BHs from low ZAMS and those from the valley between the peaks as direct-collapse-BHs from high ZAMS.
+Likewise, we have PPISN-BHs from low ZAMS for those generated from the valley between the peaks and PPISN-BHs from high ZAMS for those generated from the right part of the second peak.